PyrokinesisStudio/falling_blocks/README.md

 # falling_blocks
-Writing tetris from scratch as practice.
+this is a personal project.
+I intend to tetris from scratch as practice.